May (27)28-29, 2020

 The conference program will also feature keynote speeches with prominent scholars (announced later)

 There will be organized special issues in academic journals related to the conference.
-Special issues are accepted in respectively European Journal of International Management and Management Revue – Socio-Economic Studies.
+Special issues are accepted in respectively European Journal of International Management (see call for paper) and Management Revue – Socio-Economic Studies.
 More details later on the conference website.

 - Kim Klyver (University of Southern Denmark)